Buildings & Facilities

 Discover what's on campus

-Our two campuses have facilities—some dating back to the 1850s—that you might see when you’re discovering more about USCB on a campus visit, attending class, or taking in an on-campus event.
+Our three campuses have facilities—some dating back to the 1850s—that you might see when you’re discovering more about USCB on a campus visit, attending class, or taking in an on-campus event.

 Built more than 100 years ago, the Art Studio on the Historic Beaufort campus has served as an African-American Presbyterian Church and later housed the first public library for African-Americans in Beaufort.
 Today, it’s used as an art studio and classroom at the Historic Beaufort campus.